USACE-Cloud-Compute/seed-generator-plugin/internal/actions/block-generation-action.md

 No input data sources required.

-### Output Configuraltion

-The action generates event data blocks that are stored in the configured output destination.
 ## Output Configuration
 - **blocks**: Seeds are written to an **event** store or a **Data Source** file resource depending on the configuration.
   - **event store**: When event store is configured the seeds will be written to the store as a multi-dimensional dense array (refer to event store documentation for additional details) using the `outputdataset_name` for the array name.